wakeupnemo/polymarket-research/STATE.md

 - `token_id` is usable in the current backbone.
 - `outcome` to `token_id` mapping is usable in the current backbone.
 - The current state artifact is sufficient to support a first stable diagnostic feature layer.
+- The current stable feature artifact is sufficient to support a first diagnostics reporting layer.

 ### Process validation
 The project has a clear operating mode: